SartoxSoftware/NativeCIL/README.md

 # Introduction
-NativeCIL is, as its name suggests, a CIL to native x86 compiler.
-It's a [CS2ASM](https://github.com/nifanfa/CS2ASM) rewrite, which is meant to be faster and more efficient and stable.
+NativeCIL is a CIL bytecode to native code compiler, written in C#.
+It originated as a better rewrite of [CS2ASM](https://github.com/nifanfa/CS2ASM).
+Unlike most other compilers, especially [IL2CPU](https://github.com/CosmosOS/IL2CPU), NativeCIL implements its own IR which will allow for IR optimizations and also having the bytecode compiled to other architectures as well, with not much effort.

 # Dependencies
 ## External